Skip links

 in Tags

-Grun discovers phenotypic effects of non-nuclear genes (i.e. not present in chromosomes) such as genes in cellular organelles such as mitochondria or free in the cytoplasm
+Grun discovers phenotypic effects of non-nuclear genes (i.e. not present in chromosomes) such as genes in cellular organelles like mitochondria or free in the cytoplasm

 1976